jjLugoCyS/Active-Directory/README.md

 1. Create a diagram on <a href="https://Draw.io"> Draw.io</a>
   ![Untitled Diagram](https://github.com/user-attachments/assets/d54d7780-fd52-4e89-87d8-1ecac39c5514)<br>
 *Ref 1: AD Diagram*
 2. Install Virtual box with a Windows 10 VM, a Kali Linux VM, a Windows Server 2022 VM, and a Splunk Server VM.
-Can also be installed in a cloud enviroment if needed.
+Can also be installed in a cloud enviroment if preferred.
+3.
 Example below.

 *Ref 1: Network Diagram*